Hello, how can we help you?

 • Help text: insert the text that will be displayed when the mouse is placed next to the form associated with the field being created.

-• Display in the list of records: enable this option so that the field is displayed in the lists of the Execution > Record and View > Record menus.
+• Display in the list of records: enable this option so that the field is displayed in the lists of the Execution > Record, and View > Record menus.

-• Maximum number of characters: if the selected Type is Text, enter the maximum number of characters supported by the field.
+• Maximum number of characters: if the selected type is Text, enter the maximum number of characters supported by the field.

 • Default value: enter the default value of the field.
 This value will be shown in the form field.

 • Limits: use this section if you wish to set a limit of values for the field.
-This section is shown only when the selected Type is: Number, Long number, Decimal, or Date.
+This section is shown only when the selected type is: Number, Long number, Decimal, or Date.

 • Min. value: enter the lowest value the field may have.
 Values lower than the value set for this field cannot be inserted.